 Population Health Summer Research Fellowship for Medical Students

-NYU Langone’s Department of Population Health offers paid research fellowships for MD students during the summer after the first year of medical school.
+NYU Langone’s Department of Population Health offers paid research fellowships for NYU Grossman School of Medicine students during the summer after the first year of medical school.
 The fellowship is a rewarding and educationally challenging opportunity meant for students who are new to research or looking to expand their research experience.
-All students who are selected as population health summer fellows will receive compensation at an hourly rate commensurate with other NYU School of Medicine summer fellowship programs for MD students.
+All students who are selected as population health summer fellows will receive compensation at an hourly rate commensurate with other NYU Grossman School of Medicine summer fellowship programs for MD students.

 As a fellow, you work with a dedicated faculty advisor in one of our six divisions on a rigorous, scholarly research project.
 Fellows are expected to present their work at a departmental research-in-progress seminar and to lead one session of a weekly journal club with a faculty co-facilitator.